 The use of resources in mentoring is also an efficient use of time, cost, and manpower, and in supporting others who are seeking development of their own careers, a mentoring program gives opportunity for this to mentors as well as mentees.
 Being a mentor can be just as beneficial as having a mentor, and many find that taking on this responsibility is rewarding both personally and professionally in terms of expanding networks and career opportunities.
 Offering fresh perspectives and honing leadership skills, being a mentor allows those that may not currently be in a managerial position to learn the ins and outs of what it means to be a leader with full control of their own development.

-- Helps to recognise and retain existing talent – One of the biggest issues within larger organizations is employee turnover.
+One of the biggest issues within larger organizations is employee turnover.
 This all comes back around to job satisfaction and how employees need to feel engaged at work to want to continue their career within the company.
 With more than a third of employees actively looking for other jobs, and 32 percent feeling they need to leave their job in order to advance in their career (Ceridian), there is a lot of work to be done on retaining talent.

 Of course, not everyone working for large or small organisations want to change their career.
 Many are content in their current role without urgent need to advance, but potential talent is being lost too often when they aren’t being recognised or supported.
 Many organisations without a mentoring program could benefit from having one to engage talent in new initiatives and above all to let them know that their career development is valued.